Parent page: Getting Familiar with the Altium Design Environment

 Mentions and Task Assignments

 If a mentioned user does not have access to the current project, you will be invited to share it with that user.
 This option is available if you are the project owner or a Workspace administrator.
 User Access Rights are granted through the Share dialog; the user will receive an email notifying them of the shared access.
-The project will not be shared if you cancel the Share dialog, but the comment will be placed as usual.
+If you cancel the Share dialog, the project will not be shared, but the comment will be placed as usual.

 ► See more information about sharing a design.